 Graduates of this program acquire skills to create innovative ventures, recognize opportunities, evaluate alternative courses of action and formulate a plan to successfully achieve organizational objectives.
-Entrepreneurial skills can be utilized within existing organizations and government agencies to effect changes necessary to the success and survival of the organization.
+Entrepreneurial skills can be utilized within existing organizations and government agencies to affect changes necessary for the success and survival of the organization.

 Students are prepared with assessment skills in financial and legal analysis.
 The creation of the business plan forms the foundation for the entrepreneur and is a major focus of the entrepreneurship program.
+This program also focuses on developing an entrepreneural mindset through informal learning using the Ice House Entrepreneurial Program coupled with Who Owns the Ice House, eight life lessons of an unlikely entrepreneur companion text.
+This program can be otbained completely online or face-to-face.